Jeffail/leaps/README.md

 ![Leaps](leaps_logo.png "Leaps")

-Leaps is a command line utility and golang library for collaboratively editing your local files over HTTP, using operational transforms to ensure zero-collision synchronization across any number of editing clients.
+Leaps is a service for collaboratively editing your local files over a web UI, using operational transforms to ensure zero-collision synchronization across any number of editing clients.

 Simply navigate to a directory you want to share, run `leaps`, open the hosted page in your browser and direct any friends on your LAN to the same page.
 You